 Because the magnesium is bound to glycine, you also get the benefits of glycine along with magnesium.
 Glycine is an amino acid that supports digestion and healthy joints, as well as calms the mind and supports restful sleep.

-Low levels of magnesium in the brian contributes to a loss of plasticity, which translates to cognitive decline.
+Low levels of magnesium in the brain contributes to a loss of plasticity, which translates to cognitive decline.
 However, most forms of magnesium have minimal effect on magnesium levels in the brain.*

 Magnesium-L-threonate, developed by scientists at MIT, does increase magnesium levels in the brain.*